alok/notational-fzf-vim/README.md

 how this plugin handles input but like how it wraps everything else.
 It *must* be called `NV_note_handler`.

+## Potential Use Cases

+-   Add `~/notes` and `~/wiki` so your notes are only one key binding away.
+-   Add relative links like `./notes`, `./doc`, etc. to `g:nv_directories` so you can always see/update the documentation of your current project and keep up-to-date personal notes.

 ## FAQ

 Q: I get an error updating with `vim-plug`.